jleonen/testimonials-grid-challenge/README-file.md

 ### Continued development

 I believe that I will need additional practice with CSS Grid in order to be more comfortable using it.
 I will need to learn how I can apply Flexbox and CSS Grid in future challenges/projects I may come across in the future.
+Also, this project is not responsive at the moment.
+Will plan to making it responsive in the future.

 ## Author